Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 * _identifierType (String)_ contains`the identifier type`, and this parameter should not be null or empty.
 * _identifier (String)_ contains the `identifier value`, and this parameter should not be null or empty.
-* _authenticationState_ indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
+* _authenticationState (AuthenticationState)_ indicates the authentication state of the user and contains one of the [`VisitorID.AuthenticationState`](identity-api-reference#android-authenticationstate) values.
-  * `VisitorID.AuthenticationState.AUTHENTICATED`
-  * `VisitorID.AuthenticationState.LOGGED_OUT`
-  * `VisitorID.AuthenticationState.UNKNOWN`

 **Example**